 Chapter 7 Bankruptcy Offers Cash Exemptions

 Filing Chapter 7 bankruptcy is generally easier, faster and cheaper than filing Chapter 13, and you won't have to make any payments to your creditors.
 The downside is you put your cash on hand and other assets at risk.
 In place of monthly payments to creditors, the court will look to seize and liquidate your assets in Chapter 7.
 You can use bankruptcy exemptions to protect some of your assets in Chapter 7, including your cash on hand, but the amount you can protect is different in every state.
 Many states have little-to-no specific protection for cash on hand, and perhaps $1,000 or more in exemptions for "miscellaneous property," which you can use to protect your cash.
 If you can't exempt your cash, you will lose it to your creditors in Chapter 7.

 Some States Allow Chapter 7 Wage Exemptions

 When you file Chapter 7 bankruptcy, you might lose some of the wages you have earned, but have not yet been paid, as well.
 Most states have a separate exemption for unpaid wages, separate from the cash-on-hand exemption, if any.
 When those wages come in, you have to surrender the non-exempt amount to the bankruptcy court.
 Wage protections vary dramatically by state, but most states exempt about 75 percent of earned but unpaid wages.
-Pennsylvania exempts 100 percent of earned but unpaid wages, but you can only protect 40 percent of such wages in Michigan if you are not the head of a household.
+Pennsylvania exempts 100 percent of earned but unpaid wages, but you can only protect 40 percent of such wages in Michigan, or 60 percent for a head of household.

 Even if you can protect your cash through a bankruptcy exemption, you may lose it to a creditor through the right of setoff.
 If you have money on deposit with the same institution from which you have borrowed money, that creditor can usually seize your deposit assets to offset the loan.
 For example, if you have a checking account with the same bank that you owe money to on a credit card, when you file bankruptcy the bank may seize your cash in the account to offset your credit card debt.